Dimer models and cluster categories of Grassmannians: Description of paths

 Suppose that $p$ and $q$ are distinct paths in $Q(D)$ with the same start and end points, such that $q^{-1}p$ (regarded as path in the underlying unoriented graph) is a clockwise cycle which does not self-intersect.
 Then we say that the pair $p,q$ is \emph{reducible} if either $p$ is negatively reducible or $q$ is positively reducible.
 We make a similar definition if $q^{-1}p$ is an anticlockwise cycle.

 \begin{proposition} Let $p,q$ be distinct paths in $Q(D)$, with the same start and end points, such that $q^{-1}p$ does not self-intersect.
 Then the pair $p,q$ is reducible. \end{proposition}

 \begin{proof} Let $D_0=R_{pq}$ be the interior of the region enclosed by the cycle $q^{-1}p$, which is a disk by the assumption on $p$ and $q$.
-We first show that either $p$ or $q$ has a \emph{backwards arrow} in the interior of $R_{pq}$, that is, an arrow starting at some vertex on the path which ends at an earlier vertex of the path (such as the dotted arrows in Figure~\ref{f:reducibility1}).
+We first show that either $p$ or $q$ has a \emph{backwards arrow} in the interior of $R_{pq}$, that is, an arrow starting at some vertex on the path which ends at an earlier vertex of the path (e.g.\ the thick curved arrows in Figure~\ref{f:reducibility1}).

 Consider the strand $S_1$ which enters $D_0$ through the last arrow $a_0$ of $q$.
 Then $S_1$ leaves $D_0$ through an arrow $a_1$ of $p$ or $q$.
 We assume that $a_1$ lies in $p$, as illustrated in the left hand diagram in Figure~\ref{f:reducibility1}; the argument when $a_1$ lies in $q$ is similar and is illustrated in the right hand diagram in Figure~\ref{f:reducibility1}.
 Since $S_1$ does not intersect itself (Definition~\ref{d:asd}(b1)), it divides $D_0$ into two disks (and also $a_1\neq a_0$).
 Let $D_1$ be the disk on the right of $S_1$ and let $S_2$ be the strand that crosses $S_1$ immediately before $a_1$.
 Note that $S_2\not=S_1$, again by Definition~\ref{d:asd}(b1), and that $S_2$ will be leaving $D_1$ at this crossing, by the alternating crossing property (Definition~\ref{d:asd}(a3)).